doug-letough/vindinium-curses_ui/README.md

 			python client.py mySecretKey training 10 http://localhost:9000

 	Note : The code provided here do NOT contains any AI or path-finding code but only a random AI.
-However it would run fine as is but would only win by mistake :-)
+However it would run fine as is but would only win by mistake :)

+	Also note that in many points this code is far for perfect or even far from good.
+	Don't hesitate to contribute, improve, refactor or even simply trash it !